Here are some common Frequently Asked Questions:

 Isn’t it terribly expensive to join?

-Most masonic lodges that belong to an official Grand Lodges, such as the Grand Lodge of Texas A.F. & A.M. are very affordable and annual membership costs less than what the average person spends on coffee.
+Most masonic lodges that belong to an official Grand Lodges, such as the Grand Lodge of Texas A.F. & A.M. are very affordable and annual membership costs less than what the average person spends on coffee, or the cable bill.

 What do you do in lodge?